 This was a highly speculative period for Virginia land.
 Northerners were drawn to Virginia by cheap land prices.
-Harvey paid $665.00 for the 66 acre property in 1845.
+Harvey paid $665.00 for the 66-acre property in 1845.
 After declaring bankruptcy he sold the farm to George Steele for $1,950.00 in 1848.
 In 1856 William Blaisdell of Massachusetts purchased the property for $4,000.00 and moved his young family here.

 THE BLAISDELL FAMILY

 Today Cherry Hill is furnished to reflect the times when the Blaisdell family lived at Cherry Hill.
 The Blaisdells arrived from Massachusetts in 1856 and raised their five children here between the years 1856 and 1868.
-William Blaisdell made numerous improvements to the property including a hand hewn timber barn, corn crib, and necessary that still remain today.
-The hothouse, icehouse, smokehouse and summer house buildings have long since disappeared.
-Blaisdell planted apple, pear and peach orchards and grew a variety of fruits and vegetables that he sold at the Centre Market in Washington, D.C.
+William Blaisdell made numerous improvements to the property including a hand-hewn timber barn, corn crib, and necessary that still remain today.
+The hothouse, icehouse, smokehouse, and summer house buildings have long since disappeared.
+Blaisdell planted apple, pear, and peach orchards and grew a variety of fruits and vegetables that he sold at the Centre Market in Washington, D.C.

 CHERRY HILL DURING THE CIVIL WAR

-Cherry Hill was involved in the Civil War both as spectator and participant.
+Cherry Hill was involved in the Civil War both as a spectator and participant.
 Many stories about the house concern this era.
 Since the perimeter of Washington’s defenses was less than two miles away, the property was crossed many times by Union troops and Confederate rangers.
 Farm produce was very attractive to soldiers who lived on hard tack and parched corn.
 Legends tell of a skirmish fought in the peach orchard at Cherry Hill.
-Mr. Blaisdell did have a peach orchard at the time and archaeological evidence indicates some sort of hostile action took place as Minnie balls, buttons, a shell fragment and Union soldier belt buckle have all been found on the property.
+Mr. Blaisdell did have a peach orchard at the time and archaeological evidence indicates some sort of hostile action took place as Minnie balls, buttons, a shell fragment, and a Union soldier belt buckle have all been found on the property.
 However, most of the bullets found were never fired and indicate there were soldier encampments here rather than actual battles.

 William Blaisdell was one of 26 men who voted against secession in Falls Church.
 44 others voted in favor of secession.
-After the first battle at Bull Run the Confederate Army occupied Falls Church for two months.
+After the first battle at Bull Run, the Confederate Army occupied Falls Church for two months.
 During this period most northerners fled town.
-Southern claims from nearby neighbors tell of feather mattresses, silver and likenesses all being packed into wagons in great haste as people in town fled north.
+Southern claims from nearby neighbors tell of feather mattresses, silver, and likenesses all being packed into wagons in great haste as people in town fled north.
 However, Mrs. Blaisdell had given birth to a child two weeks prior to the battle and it is unlikely the family could have fled.
 Tax assessments for personal property indicate a decline of $200.00 for the year 1861.
 The Blaisdells lost 7 hogs, 3 cows, and a carriage.
 In addition, household furnishings assessed at $103.00 were only valued at $33.00 by the end of 1861.

-By the end of September, 1861 the Confederate Army had departed and the town remained under Union control for the rest of the war.
+By the end of September 1861, the Confederate Army had departed and the town remained under Union control for the rest of the war.
 However, farmers still suffered the effects of Union encampments in their fields.
-Crops, timber and livestock were often confiscated.
+Crops, timber, and livestock were often confiscated.
 In addition, the townspeople lived in continual fear of a raid by Mosby’s rangers.

 By the end of the war farmers in the area had started to recover.
 The growing Federal City created a greater demand for local farmers’ produce.
 In 1865 Blaisdell was able to sell Cherry Hill for $7,000.
 He stayed on as farm manager until all debts were paid to him.
 By 1868 his personal property was again valued at prewar numbers.
 The Blaisdell family returned to Concord, Massachusetts in 1868.